hudson-newey/NovaVim/README.md

 Installing will create an executable in `~/.local/bin` called `2nvim` that will open NovaVim

-1. Install the "M+1Code Nerd Font Mono" font
+1. Install the "Jetbrains Mono" font family (medium style)

 ### Using the Git repository (recommened)